JonSnowbd/Ash/docs/overview/nez-portable.md

 ## Scenes

-Nez has a few major facets to cover before you can just dive in on a new project.
-Simply put Nez has a central theme of `Scene` classes that house all the game logic.
+Ash has a few major facets to cover before you can just dive in on a new project.
+Simply put Ash has a central theme of `Scene` classes that house all the game logic.
 They have no assumptions made about them so you are free to create your game under any paradigm that can be reduced to a single `Scene` class.

-By default this is [nothing but an interface](https://github.com/JonSnowbd/Nez/blob/py-2.0/Nez.Portable/IScene.cs) that exposes some necessary methods like `Update` and `Render`.
-By default there is nothing that implements this, so there are only 2 options; rolling your own, or importing [Nez.DefaultEC](/overview/nez-defaultec).
+By default this is [nothing but an interface](https://github.com/JonSnowbd/Ash/blob/py-2.0/Ash.Portable/IScene.cs) that exposes some necessary methods like `Update` and `Render`.
+By default there is nothing that implements this, so there are only 2 options; rolling your own, or importing [Ash.DefaultEC](/overview/nez-defaultec).

 ----